How Much Deposit Do You Really Need for a First-Time Buyer Mortgage?

 - 20% deposit: Access to the lowest rates and lower monthly repayments.

-If you want to buy a £250,000 home:
+For example; if you want to buy a £250,000 home:

 - 5% deposit = £12,500